zzamboni/zzamboni.org/content/post/2018-01-08-my-hammerspoon-configuration-with-commentary.md

 ## Window and screen manipulation {#window-and-screen-manipulation}

 The [WindowHalfsAndThirds](http://www.hammerspoon.org/Spoons/WindowHalfsAndThirds.html) spoon sets up multiple key bindings for manipulating the size and position of windows.

-This was one of the first spoons I wrote, and I used it for window resizing until I discovered [MiroWindowsManager](https://github.com/miromannino/miro-windows-manager) (see below), which I started using now.
+This was one of the first spoons I wrote, and I still use it for window resizing.

 ```lua
 Install:andUse("WindowHalfsAndThirds",